Calian: Training

-IT & Professional Services
+IT and professional services

 Calian's IT & Professional Services line offers cyber security, SAP consulting, IT support, and cloud consulting.

 In 2017 Calian formed partnerships with security vendors including Fortinet Technologies, Cylance, Gemalto, Terranova and Forcepoint.
 This "Cyber Resilience Office" offers solutions to help organizations protect, detect, respond to and recover from cyber attacks and breaches.

-Systems Engineering
+Systems engineering

 Calian offers services for communication gateways and planning systems, communication ground systems and communication products.
 One of Calian's largest customers in this service line is SiriusXM, the satellite radio provider.

 The Systems Engineering line provided the deep-space antennas supporting the European Space Agency's (ESA) Rosetta spacecraft landing on comet 67P/Churyumov–Gerasimenko in 2014.
 These three antennas, located in Australia, Spain and Argentina, are some of the largest in the world, spanning 35 meters.

-Contract Manufacturing
+Contract manufacturing

 Calian provides contract manufacturing services to both commercial and defence customers.
 These may be electronic assemblies used in vehicle electronics and surveillance applications.

 Calian's services are delivered through two divisions: